askomics/flaskomics/docs/tutorial.md

-AskOmics is a web software for data integration and query using the Semantic Web technologies.
+7AskOmics is a web software for data integration and query using the Semantic Web technologies.
 It helps users to convert multiple data sources (CSV/TSV files, GFF and BED annotation) into RDF triples, and perform complex queries using a user-friendly interface.

 In this tutorial, we will learn the basics of AskOmics by analyses RNA-seq results.
 The data comes from a differential expression analysis and are provided for you.
 4 files will be used in this tutorial: